mdbenito/effective-2d/README.md

 Additionally, the notebooks provide some basic code to query the results database and create plots across the range of values of theta tested in the experiments.
 See `src/explore.ipynb`.
+Scroll down to the bottom of that notebook for a few helper routines, e.g. to delete a collection of experiments.

 **Disclaimer:** The report server is by far not the _definitive_ dashboard, but it was fun and quick to do.
 The nice jQuery table in